Ye Soo-jung: Personal life

 Soo-jung is the daughter of Jeong Ae-ran who was a popular actress of 50s, 60s and 70s.
 She is the sister-in-law of actor Han Jin-hee who has married her sister Kim Soo-ok.

 Ye married Kim Chang-hwa in 1980 after completing the play When Spring Comes to the Mountains and Fields.
-Ye gave birth to a daughter (currently an actress and theater director Kim Ye-na) in 1982 and left to study at Munich University in Germany with her husband in 1984.
-In 1986 a son was born.
+Ye gave birth to a daughter (currently an actress and theater director Kim Ye-na) in 1982 and left to study at LMU Munich in Germany with her husband in 1984.
+In 1986, a son was born.
 During their 8-year stay in Germany, her husband received a doctorate in theater theory and Ye completed a master's degree in theater theory.
 They returned in 1991.